 There is light heat but nothing like a heat lamp.
 No special eyewear or goggles are needed.

 So let’s delve into all of the health benefits of red light therapy.
-I’ve listed the top 12 reasons why you should try red light therapy.
+I’ve listed the top 12 reasons why you should try it.

 Red light therapy helps to reduce inflammation, soreness and pain, while speeding up the healing process.
 It can be really beneficial to those with joint pain, arthritis, recovery after a workout, or even post-surgery for it’s anti-inflammatory properties.